Getting married is the dream of most little girls.

-Last summer they celebrated their SEVENTY-FOURTH wedding anniversary!!
-The summer of 2018 will be their SEVENTY-FIFTH anniversary!
+Last summer they celebrated their SEVENTY-FIFTH wedding anniversary!!
 WOW!!

 Can you believe that?!

-I shared the story of my parents, Anthony and Evelyn Bollback, recently in a post titled, Married 74 Years and How You Can Learn from Their Example.
+I shared the story of my parents, Anthony and Evelyn Bollback, recently in a post titled, Married for 75 Years and Still in Love.

 To be authentic and transparent with you, our marriage was a huge struggle for years.